Creating crawlers

 Matching HTML elements using CSS selectors.

-The web parser is accessed through the Crawler.parse_page()
+The web parser is accessed through the Crawler.parse_page() method:

 def crawl(self, pub_date):